 The names of our executive officers, their ages and their positions are shown below.
-On June 24, 2013 we announced the resignation of Dennis K. Eck as Interim Chief Executive Officer of Ulta and the appointment of Mary N. Dillon as our Chief Executive Officer and member of the Board of Directors.
-Mr. Eck remained a member of the Company's Board of Directors.
+On March 12, 2015, we announced the retirement of Janet Taake as Chief Merchandising Officer effective May 1, 2015 and the appointment of David Kimbell as the Chief Merchandising and Marketing Officer effective March 27, 2015.